Key political risks to watch in Ukraine

 - Possible resumption of talks with the IMF.

-The prosecution of former prime minister Tymoshenko for exceeding her authority by brokering the 2009 gas deal with Russia, has turned into a PR disaster for the Yanukovich team.
+The prosecution of former prime minister Tymoshenko for exceeding her authority by brokering the 2009 gas deal with Russia, has turned into a public relations disaster for the Yanukovich team.

-Tymoshenko, whom Yanukovich narrowly beat for the presidency in 2010, was sentenced to seven years in prison in what she described as a "lynch" trial.
+Tymoshenko, who lost narrowly to Yanukovich for the presidency in 2010, was sentenced to seven years in prison in what she described as a "lynch" trial.

-Despite pressure from the EU and the United States Yanukovich has refused to intervene to secure her release and prosecutors have been piling up more and more charges against her for alleged misdeeds going back to the 1990s.
+Despite pressure from the EU and the United States Yanukovich has refused to intervene to secure her release and prosecutors have piled more and more charges against her for misdeeds they say go back to the 1990s.